matwilso/matwilso.github.io/_posts/gpt-sim.md

 To caveat, it's hard to say how far we are from YouTube-GPT.
 It's possible that patching up current limitations proves extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
-And to further caveat, it’s probably not as simple as taking out-of-the-box YouTube-GPT and using it for high-fidelity simulation.
-But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this.
+And to further caveat, it won't be as simple as taking out-of-the-box vanilla YouTube-GPT and using it for high-fidelity simulation.
+I'm guessing you need to put in a lot of physics sim specific effort to make it workable.

 ...